TimFenwick15/bus-times/README.md

+NOTE - The service being used for this project no longer exists so the code now won't work

 This is the code for a project to get South Yorkshire bus times and display arival countdowns using a NeoPixel strip of LEDs.

 https://twitter.com/timfenwick15/status/825367513747832832